 The comparison of the observed and model {\it Chandra} spectrum, corresponding to a model with $N_{\rm H}$ as a free parameter, is shown in Fig.~\ref{fig:fit}, left panel.
-Despite using the LTE~model atmospheres, the parameters found are very close to those found by~\citet{2005ApJ...619..517L}, see Table~\ref{tab:par}.
+Despite using the LTE~model atmospheres, the parameters found are very close to those found by~\citet{2005ApJ...619..517L} (see Table~\ref{tab:par}).
 Our LTE~atmosphere models thus yield the same SSS~parameters with a similar accuracy as the non-LTE model spectra.
-Our grid covers, however, much larger parameter space, which also allows application to other sources.
+However, our grid covers a much larger parameter space, which also means it may be applied to other sources.